Finally putting us on level-pegging with the domestic cat, we the drinking public now have Nine Lives.

 And when they say zero-waste, they apparently mean it: the menu has a whole section dedicated to ‘Loops’, referring to drinks where the team have reused key ingredients and given them a new lease of life.
 Take the humble lemon: here they’ve used not just the juice, but the skin and the oils in cocktails; the pith is then distilled to release essential oils which can be used to make liqueurs and hand soap; and anything else possibly left over after that is neutralised and composted to help grow herbs in their back garden.

-And to top it all off, there’s even a separate games room, with shuffleboard.
+And to top it all off, there’s even a secluded area with tabletop shuffleboard.

 It’s cool for cats.